 It’s also maybe why a report from industry body Save Face found that in 2018, 934 complaints about non-surgical procedures were registered, 616 of them concerning dermal fillers.
-387 of the people affected reported having to undergo corrective procedures, while 11 of them ending up in accident and emergency departments.
+387 of the people affected reported having to undergo corrective procedures, while 11 of them ending up in A&E departments.

 No matter what your level of expertise as a cosmetics injectables practitioner, and how many years you’ve been doing it, things can still go wrong.
 A mistake on your part or a client’s bad reaction can spell serious problems for both of you.

 At the very bad end of the scale, an injection in the wrong place can block off the blood supply to an area of tissue, causing necrosis (tissue death).
 That can lead to permanent scarring and even blindness.
 Post-procedure lumps, bumps, and infections may also require corrective interventions.